observablehq/runtime/README.md

 Returns a new [variable](#variables) for this [module](#modules).
 The variable is initially undefined.

 If *element* is specified, the value of this variable will be displayed in the specified DOM *element*.
+If *element* is specified as a string, the *element* is selected from the current document using [*document*.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
 If the variable’s value is a DOM node, this node replaces the content of the specified *element*; if the variable’s current value is not a DOM node, the object inspector will automatically generate a suitable display for the current value.

 A variable without an associated *element* is only computed if any transitive output of the variable has an *element*; variables are computed on an as-needed basis for display.
 This is particularly useful when the runtime has multiple modules (as with [imports](#variable_import)): only the needed variables from imported modules are computed.